MercersKitchen/BYOD/README.md

 CAUTION: Complete the Installation, then update the machine, then register WINDOWS with Product Key
 - OPTION: register windows by phone, see folder for more details

+Reminder that changes the "rules" about updates (NOT WINDOWS mandatory updates, or other OS Updates)
+- "Only update individual programs when you have time to test the entire machine"
+- Sometimes an update causes other programs to fail
+- If an entire machine fails, then the most stable versions of all software must be used
+- "Which is the way you had it before.
+Ensure you have all installation files of your most recent stable version."

 ---

 ## Additional Details